openvinotoolkit/openvino/docs/nGraph_DG/nGraphTransformation.md

 2. Transformations - Perform a particular transformation algorithm on `ngraph::Function`.
 3. Low-level functions - Take a set of nodes and perform some transformation action.
 They are not mandatory and all transformation code can be located inside the transformation.
-But if some transformation parts can potentially be reused in other transformations, we suggest keeping them as a separate functions.
+But if some transformation parts can potentially be reused in other transformations, we suggest keeping them as separate functions.

 ### Location for Your Transformation Code
 To decide where to store your transformation code, please follow these rules:

 1. If it is a plugin-specific transformation and cannot be reused by other plugins, keep source code inside plugin.
-2. If this transformation relates to the OpSetXToOpSetY conversion or it is common optimization, keep sources inside the transformation library.
+2. If this transformation relates to opset operation conversion or optimization, keep sources inside the transformation library.

 After you decide where to store your transformation code, you can start developing your own nGraph transformation.

 ## ngraph::Function and graph representation <a name="ngraph_function"></a>

-An nGraph function is a simple thing: it stores shared pointers to `ngraph::op::Result` and `ngraph::op::Parameter` operations that are inputs and outputs of the graph.
+nGraph function is a very simple thing: it stores shared pointers to `ngraph::op::Parameter`, `ngraph::op::Result` and  `ngraph::op::Sink` operations that are inputs, outputs and sinks of the graph.
+Sinks of the graph have no consumers and not included into results vector.
 All other operations hold each other via shared pointers: child operation holds its parent (hard link).
-If the operation has no consumers and it is not a Result operation
+If operation has no consumers and it's not Result or Sink operation
-(shared pointer counter is zero), it is destructed and  is not accessible anymore.
+(shared pointer counter is zero) then it will be destructed and won't be accessible anymore.
 Each operation in `ngraph::Function` has a `std::shared_ptr<ngraph::Node>` type.

 For examples of how to build an nGraph function, see the [Build nGraph Function](./build_function.md) page.